kwdunaway/WGBS_Tools/TUTORIAL/README.md

 This will go through examples of how to use wgbs_tools.
 All of the data is provided, however it is necessary you follow the installation instructions before proceeding.

-Everything is assumed you are running these commands in the TUTORIAL folder.
+**READ BEFORE STARTING TUTORIAL:** Everything is assumed you are running these commands in the TUTORIAL folder.
 So change your directory to this folder:

 ```
 cd TUTORIAL